-According to Bloomberg
+According to Bloomberg, OAO Lukoil

-, and China National Petroleum Corp
+, Russia's largest oil producer, and China National Petroleum Corp

 . will cooperate on oil and gas production abroad and supplying hydrocarbons to China.

 The partners will also consider ``opportunities to cooperate on supplying oil and gas to China and refining hydrocarbons'' in the country, according to Lukoil.

 China, the world's second-largest energy user, is seeking energy supplies as its economy expands at an annual rate of 11.9 percent, the fastest pace in more than a dozen years.
 The leaders of China and Kazakhstan, the second-biggest energy suppliers in the former Soviet Union after Russia, last month agreed to finance and build a network of pipelines to supply China with oil and gas from the Caspian Sea region.

 The joint projects of Lukoil and CNPC in Kazakhstan include an equally co-owned Kumkol oil field and a Northern Buzachi field, in which CNPC holds a 50 percent stake and Lukoil has a 25 percent holding, the Russian company said in the statement.
 The two companies also each hold a 20 percent stake in an offshore international venture to explore for oil and natural gas in Uzbekistan's side of the Aral Sea.